mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

 assigned (`a = b`), destructed (trivial), default constructed (`int a{};`), copy constructed `int a{b}` and there exists a total order defined by `a < b` (the latter is not included in `std::regular`).
 These are pretty basic guarantees, which we take for granted for builtin types of the language.
+The standard library also includes non-regular types, like `std::any` or `std::unique_ptr<T>`.
+But that's fine, because these types are "tools" and not meant to be used in equations...

 ## `std::simd` is meant to be used in equations